AndrewNewcomb/IotAnnouncer/README.md

 # IotAnnouncer
 Playing with a raspberry pi.
+A project that announces someone's entry into the room by playing their signature tune.

 ## Phase 1
 First attempt is all the code in one script